dbueso/language-forth-of/README.md

-# General Forth and Open Firmware language support in Atom
+# Forth and Open Firmware language support in Atom

 Adds syntax highlighting to Forth files in [Atom](https://atom.io).